Mike left a legacy of hard work, dedication to his profession, and the desire to never stop learning.

 He used to say that he created all these solutions because he was basically lazy, but we all know better.
 Mike was very busy, very creative, and very much into process improvement!

-In 2004, Mike started instructing at the Western States Association of Tax Administrator’s (WSATA) School in Logan, Utah, where he taught the Basic Income Approach course, as well as assisted in the advanced class as necessary.
+In 2004, Mike started instructing at the WSATA School in Logan, Utah, where he taught the Basic Income Approach course, as well as assisted in the advanced course as necessary..

-Mike participated in the rewrite of the WSATA Handbook which outlines unitary appraisal methods and is used by many western states as a guideline for their own unitary valuation programs.
+Mike was integral to the 2009 rewrite of the WSATA Handbook which outlines unitary appraisal methods and is used by many western states as a guideline for their own unitary valuation programs.

 He also represented Oregon in Wichita, Kansas at the Wichita State University Conference on Unitary Valuation where he was asked to sit in on two different instructional panel discussions.